 - Coordinate with a title and escrow company for transfer of deed

 Selling your property without an agent’s assistance can be risky.
 However, if you can replicate an agent’s skills, selling it yourself can save you a lot of money.
+You can always study first before embarking on selling your house.
+Read real estate related resources, or you can listen to podcasts that is centered on the selling houses.

 Ask What Services Are Offered